oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 You will first run the project using Docker Compose.
 Once you have this working, you will run the project as a Kubernetes cluster on Azure.
 The modifications were relatively minor and involved removing the unnecessary MongoDB instances (from both the `docker-compose.yml` file and from the Kubernetes descriptors) as well as updating environment values to point the `store` service to the Cosmos DB instance instead of a MongoDB instance.

 Listed briefly, the changes I made from Matt Raible's posts to make this work with Azure and Cosmos DB are as follows.
-You can skip this list and go right to cloning the Git repository if you want, but since this documents how to update a JHipster-generated project to use Cosmos DB, I thought it was worth putting in here.
+You can skip this list (and the next section) and go right to cloning the Git repository if you want, but since this documents how to update a JHipster-generated project to use Cosmos DB, I thought it was worth putting in here.

 In the `docker-compose/docker-compose.yml` file: